You’d rarely forget about someone as dynamic, engaging, fun, and fit as top female executive and small business owner Leanne St. George!

 The world commerce, social structure is changing so quickly, perhaps quicker than ever before, so your communication skills and the way you engage with your audience are more important than ever!

 The biggest thing I have learnt as a woman in business is “patience.”

 Q3.
 Suzie: You’ve invested a lot of time supporting and mentoring other professional men and women in business.
 What do you find is the most rewarding about being a business mentor?

 Leanne: I love to support people regardless of their gender.
 As a female business professional who has worked with so many people, I have come to realize that we shouldn’t ignore 50% of the population.
 In fact, my most important business mentors have all been men.
 I am lucky enough to have been coached and mentored by these amazing people who helped me so much as a youngster.

 Q4.
 Suzie: What are three keywords you would use to describe yourself?

 Q5.
 Suzie: If you could perfect one new personal quality, what would that be?

 Q6.
 Suzie: What do you think is the most significant barrier to female leadership?

-For example, If you are the only female board member on a board, don’t relish in the fact you are the only female on the board, use your influence to bring another female on board.
+For example, If you are the only female board member on a board, don’t relish in the fact you are the only female senior leader on the board, use your influence to bring another female on board.